 (I once wrote a weekly column for a newspaper in South Texas, collected in the book 52: Weekly Readings for Your Journey.
-I often recall this installment published on Veteran’s Day.
-It reminds us that every person has a story, and that some of these stories are from veterans who were caught in the crossfires of history.
-As a vet myself, I think of all of them today!)
+My outlook and writing have changed a lot since those days, but I often recall this installment published on Veteran’s Day.
+It reminds us that every person has a story, and that some of these stories are from veterans who were caught in the tragic crossfires of history.)

-What a marvelous illustration in this seeming randomness!
-It shows two things.
-First, the struggles of being human are something we all share, no matter our age, race, or background.
+There was a marvelous truth in this seeming randomness!
+It showed two things.
+First, the struggles and victories of being human are something we all share, no matter our age, race, or background.
 Second, our stories matter, especially when someone truly listens.

 Paul Tillich famously said, “The first duty of love is to listen.”
 In our raucous world, people long for someone to hear them.
 Our open ears and hearts provide an oasis of acceptance, and as we practice this art, we find that the benefits are reciprocal.
 Our worlds expand in astonishing ways.
-Here’s an example.
+Here’s an example from my own life.

-One day a short man with a warm, tooth-gapped smile came to our church.
+One day a short man with a warm, tooth-missing smile came to the front office of the church and asked to speak to the pastor (me).
 His dark skin was deeply weathered by the elements.
 He let me know that he was homeless, sleeping in his car, and he wondered if I could help him with lodging and food.
 When I agreed, he said, “Thank you, sir!”

 That’s when I saw the military bearing in his shoulders and heard the respect in his voice.